(klor am FEN i kole)

+Animal reproduction studies have not been conducted.
 Chloramphenicol crosses the placenta producing cord concentrations approaching maternal serum concentrations.
 An increased risk of teratogenic effects has not been associated with the use of chloramphenicol in pregnancy (Czeizel 2000; Heinonen 1977).
 "Gray Syndrome" has occurred in premature infants and newborns receiving chloramphenicol.
-The manufacturer recommends caution if used in a pregnant patient near term or during labor.
-Chloramphenicol may be used as an alternative agent for the treatment of Rocky Mountain Spotted Fever in pregnant women although caution should be used when administration occurs during the third trimester (Biggs 2015).
+Chloramphenicol may be used as an alternative agent for the treatment of Rocky Mountain spotted fever in pregnant women although caution should be used when administration occurs during the third trimester (CDC [Biggs 2016]).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience headache.
-Have patient report immediately to prescriber signs of infection, impaired wound healing, severe dizziness, passing out, loss of strength and energy, bruising, bleeding, confusion, mood changes, vision changes, burning or numbness feeling, or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).
+Have patient report immediately to prescriber signs of infection, signs of bleeding (vomiting blood or vomit that looks like coffee grounds; coughing up blood; hematuria; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a reason or that get bigger; or any severe or persistent bleeding), impaired wound healing, severe dizziness, passing out, loss of strength and energy, confusion, mood changes, vision changes, burning or numbness feeling, or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.